dubotics/robocrisp-base/tests/control-test/README.md

   * `node.cc` implements the client and server functionalities; it was copied from RoboCRISP's `tests/live-test.cc` and modified to provide the appropriate interfaces and behaviour for our purposes here.

+The main program, `node`, implements both the client (base) and server (robot) functionality.
+It can be compiled in a separate directory "build" using the following shell commands.
+(We'll assume you start out in the `control-test` directory.)

+    mkdir build && cd build
+    cmake .. && make